xolvio/NDK/README.md

 - **Event Sourcing and CQRS**: DDK encapsulates the complexity of implementing an Event-Sourcing architecture and Command Query Responsibility Segregation (CQRS) in your applications.
 - **Decorator-based Command and Event Handlers**: Easily register and handle commands and events using a declarative and intuitive decorator-based approach.
-- **Read Model Management**: DDK manages Read Models and their handlers, ensuring efficient handling of domain-specific views of your data.
+- **Read Model Management**: DDK manages Read Models and their handlers, ensuring efficient handling of domain-specific data views.
 - **Serialization**: DDK comes with a built-in Serializer class that allows developers to serialize and deserialize domain events into a form that can be stored and retrieved.

 ## 🔑 Key Components